halid1020/agent-arena-v0/projects/planet-clothpick.md

 python train_and_evaluate.py \
     --agent planet-clothpick \
     --arena "softgym|domain:mono-square-fabric,initial:crumpled,action:pixel-pick-and-place(1),task:flattening" \
-    --config <config-file-name>
+    --config <config-file-name> \
     --log_dir <save-path> \
 ```

-The above program will also evalaute the agent in the test trials of the arena.
+The above program will also evaluate the agent in the test trials of the arena.

 Provided config files are `D2M` and `RGB2RGB`, and you can find them [here](https://github.com/halid1020/agent-arena-v0/tree/main/agent_arena/configuration/train_and_evaluate/planet-clothpick/softgym%7Cdomain%3Amono-square-fabric%2Cinitial%3Acrumpled%2Caction%3Apixel-pick-and-place(1)%2Ctask%3Aflattening)

-# Download Provided Weigths
+# Download Provided Weights

-Download the provided weigths of the model to a save directory.
+Download the provided weights of the model to a save directory.

 ```
 cd <save-dir>